You are here

 View as PDF: P3662.pdf

 Buying trees and shrubs for landscaping can be expensive.
-For a newly built home, the estimated cost for a landscape design is 5 to 15 percent of the cost of the home.
-This type of investment needs to be well planned and designed for years of pleasure.
-In many situations, though, people do not follow instructions for planting individual plants in the landscape.
+For a newly built home, the estimated cost for a landscape design is 5 to 15 percent of the home’s cost.
+This type of investment must be well planned and designed for years of pleasure.
+In many situations, people do not follow instructions for installing individual plants in the landscape.

-Establishing landscape trees and shrubs successfully depends on techniques and care—proper soil preparation, planting methods, and follow-up care.
+Establishing landscape trees and shrubs successfully depends on proper soil preparation, planting methods, and follow-up care.
 Plants require oxygen, nutrients, and water for proper growth.
-Improper planting and inadequate follow-up care are the main causes of plant death in the landscape.
-This is a chance to get new plants off to a good start, so a closer look at planting techniques may help you be more successful in establishing your home landscape.
+Improper planting and inadequate follow-up care are the main causes of plant death.
+This is a chance to get new plants off to a good start and to examine planting techniques for greater success in establishing a home landscape.

 Preparing planting sites for shrubs in a landscape design involves two methods.
-When installing several plants, prepare a planting bed by tilling or double-digging the site 15 to 20 inches deep, working in organic matter as you prepare the planting site.
-Add fertilizer amendments by mixing thoroughly into the soil.
-This soil preparation is ideal when planting several plants in an area.
+When installing several plants, prepare a planting bed by tilling or double-digging the site 10 inches deep, working in organic matter while preparing the planting site.
+Add fertilizer and amendments by mixing thoroughly into the soil.
+This soil preparation is ideal when installing several plants in an area.

-The other method of site preparation involves digging a hole for each plant.
-The hole method of planting is used for replacing or adding plant material.
+The second site preparation method involves digging a hole for each plant.
+The hole planting method is used for replacing or adding plant material.
 Site preparation involves more than just digging a hole for each plant.

 Most nurseries grow ball and burlap and bare-root plants in sandy to loamy soil.
 When you move these plants to the landscape site, the difference in soil texture can make transplanting more difficult.
 Getting new plants established in tough, clay soil is a challenge.
 Clay soils are rich in nutrients but are difficult to manage.
 A loam soil has fairly balanced amounts of clay, silt, and sand, making it ideal for transplanting shrubs and trees.